 The causes of this illness are not completely certain, though researchers indicate that it could be combination of factors, including genetics and psychology, as well as behavioral and social components.
 This urges medical professionals to treat these patients with a multitude of methods, namely psychotherapy, medication, and nutritional counseling.
 One of the main focuses of psychiatric treatment is to change the patient’s self-perception to a more positive framework.

 Teen treatment programs have proven effective for a large number of people who suffer from anorexia, and could be the key to altering the mortality rate of this illness.
+A well-rounded approach can teach teens healthier habits and behaviors.
 By helping to reduce a poor self-image, psychologists, doctors, and counselors can battle anorexia nervosa, and hopefully stop this disorder from reaching further into the minds of young adolescents.